-This close call survival story is an interviews Aurora Fire Lieutenant Sean Dolan sharing amazing lessons from the house fire where he was caught in a flashover and sustained second and third degree burns.
+This close call survival story is an interview with Aurora Fire Lieutenant Sean Dolan sharing amazing lessons from the house fire where he was caught in a flashover and sustained second and third-degree burns.
 Sean is very candid in sharing the details of what happened and how close he came to death.

 Length: 63 minutes

 I titled this episode “What I learned in two minutes.”
-It is an interview Lieutenant Sean Dolan from the Aurora Fire Department.
-On January 7, 2013 Sean, then serving as a firefighter on Engine 7 became a close call survivor when he entered a structure fire at 16562 East Asbury Place, a single story residential fire with confirmed people trapped.
+It is an interview with Lieutenant Sean Dolan from the Aurora Fire Department.
+On January 7, 2013, Sean, then serving as a firefighter on Engine 7 became a close call survivor when he entered a structure fire at 16562 East Asbury Place, a single-story residential fire with confirmed people trapped.

 While the entire experience lasted just two minutes, Sean has some great advice for others and he shares some powerful lessons learned including: